 ADUs

-The new ordinance opens a treasure trove of design possibilities around coach houses and ADUs.
+The expanded ordinance opens a treasure trove of design possibilities around coach houses and ADUs.
 There is planning for aging in place for yourself or loved ones, providing proximate yet private lodgings for adult children or other relatives, and that is just the tip of the iceberg.
 ADUs and coach houses can also be used to house an artist or teacher’s studio space, an office for remote workers who crave live/work separation, a practice space for musicians, a live-in nanny or caregiver’s lodgings, a homeschool pod, or just a source of rental income to help pay off a mortgage, fund college, or retirement.

 Part of the fun of designing or renovating coach houses and ADUs is that so many have interesting historical design details or layouts baked right in, given their longevity in Chicago’s urban fabric.
 It’s easy to forget that before cities were designed around cars, they were designed around horse-and-carriage set-ups.
 The coach house was originally designed to store a coach on the first level and often included living quarters for the coachman above.